-In response to the extraordinary circumstances across Australia, we are maintaining support, while reducing risks to the people who use our services, our staff and the community.
+In response to COVID-19, we are maintaining support, while reducing risks to the people who use our services, our staff and the community.

 As the pandemic is affecting regions in different ways, we are adjusting our response to meet local needs in consultation with our partners and funders.
 Prioritising local needs means that how we are responding might look different from one service to another.

 In line with physical distancing recommendations, many staff are working remotely, including providing support over the phone and using video platforms.
 While this has meant an adjustment to how we usually deliver support, we are maintaining regular contact with the people we support and continuing to be flexible in providing services.

 Where services are delivering face-to-face support, we continue to practice physical distancing and good hygiene to ensure the safety and wellbeing of the people who use our services and our staff.

 All Neami offices and building follow government advice regarding physical distancing and good hygiene.

 Each Neami service is following a COVID Safety plan to ensure a continuity of service and the safety and wellbeing of the people who use our offices and buildings.

 If you are visiting a Neami service site or office, we will ask you check-in according to government guidelines so contact tracing can be quickly undertaken if required.